meilisearch/specifications/text/0027-filter-and-facet-behavior.md

 We decided to replace the `:` operator in favor of `=`.

-#### Operator behavior during the search
+#### Operator behavior during search

-During the search, the operators should behave as they already do in MeiliSearch v0.20.0.
+During search, logical operators should behave as they already do in MeiliSearch v0.20.0.

 Here is a quick reminder of the v0.20.0 operator behavior: